Kristie Patten Koenig

 - Principal Investigator: The middle child: Developing a middle school model for students with ASD..
 FAR Fund.
 Funded 7/30/13-7/30/14. $50,000

-- Understanding sensory processing, motor challenges, and preferred interests in individuals with Autism Spectrum Disorders to improve inclusive services.
+- Understanding efficacy of school based interventions that address sensory processing, motor challenges, and use of preferred interests in individuals with Autism Spectrum Disorders to improve inclusive services.

 - Koenig, K.P., Feldman, J. Siegel, D, Bleiweiss, J., & Cohen, S. (2014).
 Issues in implementing a comprehensive intervention for public school children with Autism Spectrum Disorders Journal of Prevention and Intervention in the Community, 42(1).